Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We found an early café bar open, a few blocks from the Hospedaje.
 It was fabulous to have an early coffee with milk and pastries.

 After filling our bellies, we set off.
-The Camino no longer directly passes by the lovely little Capilla del Santo Cristo, shown below, so you will need to find it a few meters from the main intersection in the center of town, along AS-375.
+The Camino no longer directly passes by the lovely little Capilla del Santo Cristo, shown below, so if you haven't already seen it and want to, you will need to find it a few meters from the main intersection in the center of town, along AS-375.
 It is a lovely little historic pilgrim’s church.
 I said a prayer of gratitude, as I always do as I approached.
 I was grateful for my knee to be actually working this morning!
 I hoped it would last for the day!

-After the river crossing take the first left turn that descends and reverses back sharply toward the river, then bends to follow the river on an asphalt pathway with a lovely wooden fence line to your left, pictured below from a street view shot from Google.
+After the river crossing take the first left turn that descends and reverses back sharply toward the river, then bends to follow the river on an asphalt pathway with a lovely wooden fence line to your left, pictured below.

-After walking through the tunnel, immediately come to this information board and a stone wall with a yellow arrow, directing you onto the path up the hill to the left and to the pre-Romanesque church.
+After walking through the tunnel, immediately come to this information board and a stone wall with a yellow arrow, directing you onto the path to the left and up the hill and to the pre-Romanesque church.

 Begin the short steep climb on the ancient road.

-The hermitage of Santa Cristina de Lena (+34 609 94 21 53) was built in the 9th century and is of the pre-Romanesque style.
+The hermitage of Santa Cristina de Lena (+34 609 94 21 53) was built in the 9th century on top of a prior Visogoth church and is of the pre-Romanesque style.
 Click on the Asturian link for more information on this ancient place.
-You will see a brief description of the history, its admission price and current hours of operation, that change by the season.
+You will see a brief description of the history, its admission price and current hours of operation.
+As a general rule, it is always closed on Mondays, and opens 11-13 in the morning and again at 16-16:30 to 18-18:30 depending on the season.
+What is posted on the website is different from what is posted on the door, so it may be wise to call first!
+Plus, it is closed from 3 November to 4 December!

 Santa Cristina is one of five UNESCO world heritage churches in and around Oviedo.
 It is closely related in style (pre-Romanesque) to the two churches at the Naranco site on a hill just west of the city, the Oviedo cathedral's ancient center remnants called the Cámara Santa, and the fifth is the San Julián de los Prados Church, also in Oviedo proper.